agmmnn/awesome-blender/README.md

 -   [Grungit](https://abdoubouam.gumroad.com/l/grungit) : Grungit is an addon that automatically and effortlessly adds wear and tear to your models with a single click.
 The result is fully controllable and can deliver anything from imperfections and light wear to heavy damage. ![][gpl]
 -   [Lily Surface Scrapper](https://github.com/eliemichel/LilySurfaceScrapper) : Import shaders in Blender from a single URL.
 -   [Magic UV](https://nutti.github.io/Magic-UV/) : This is a blender add-on Magic UV consisted of many UV manipulation features which Blender lack of. [![][repo]](https://github.com/nutti/Magic-UV)
 -   [Parallax UV Mapping](https://neveselov.gumroad.com/l/btnpx) : This is Parallax Mapping material and node setup.
-Created in Blender 2.8 for eevee renderer, it works well in cycles too. [[more info]](https://www.youtube.com/watch?v=ZL695WnJvmU)
+Created in Blender 2.8 for EEVEE renderer, it works well in cycles too. [[more info]](https://www.youtube.com/watch?v=ZL695WnJvmU)
 -   [PBR Texture Mapper](https://github.com/jayanam/pbr_texture_mapper) : Create PBR node setup with one click.
 -   [Poliigon Blender Addon](https://help.poliigon.com/en/articles/6342599) : this addon allows you to browse, purchase, download, and import Poliigon assets from inside Blender.
 It supports loading textures, models, and HDRs, and more recently supports generating blender files for use in the Blender Asset Browser.
 -   [Principled-Baker](https://github.com/danielenger/Principled-Baker) : Bake PBR textures with a few clicks.
 -   [Sanctus Library](https://blendermarket.com/products/sanctus-library-addon---procedural-shaders-collection-for-blender/) [$] : The ever-growing procedural material library for Blender.
 -   [SCATTr](https://gumroad.com/l/scattr) : Procedural texture placement.
 -   [Texel Density Checker](https://gumroad.com/l/CEIOR) : Tools for calculate, set and copy texel density. [![][repo]](https://github.com/mrven/Blender-Texel-Density-Checker)
--   [UcuPaint](https://github.com/ucupumar/ucupaint) : A addon to manage texture layers for Eevee and Cycles renderer.
+-   [UcuPaint](https://github.com/ucupumar/ucupaint) : A addon to manage texture layers for EEVEE and Cycles renderer.
 -   [UV-Packer](https://www.uv-packer.com/blender/) : Automatic and free UV-Packer Add-on for Blender.
 -   [UV Toolkit](https://gumroad.com/alexbel#NbMya) : Tools collection for UV editing in blender.
 -   [Vertex Oven](https://github.com/ForestKatsch/VertexOven) : Bake game-ready ambient occlusion in seconds without UV unwrapping or agonizingly slow Cycles bakes.

 ### 🎮GameDev [^](#table)

--   [MeshSync](https://github.com/unity3d-jp/MeshSync) : Live link plugin for Unity. supported blender and other 3d softwares.
+-   [MeshSync](https://github.com/unity3d-jp/MeshSync) : Live link plugin for Unity. supported blender and other 3D software.
 -   [Blender Tools by Epic Games](https://www.unrealengine.com/en-US/blog/download-our-new-blender-addons) : Blender addons that improve the game development workflow between Blender and Unreal. _Send to Unreal, UE to Rigify._
 -   [Mr Mannequins Tools](https://github.com/Jim-Kroovy/Mr-Mannequins-Tools) : is a Blender add-on that gives the ability to export animations and weighted meshes that are directly compatible with the third person mannequin without re-targeting anything in Unreal Engine!
 -   [Blender For Unreal Engine](https://github.com/xavier150/Blender-For-UnrealEngine-Addons) : This Add-on allows you to export content created with Blender to Unreal Engine 4.